robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.25.0

+Can now get individual futures prices from IB, both historical daily and intraday (with get_prices_at_frequency_for_* methods)
+Added code to deal with VIX weekly expiries - they can now be ignored Caching IB contract objects in IB client as rather expensive IB client will now avoid pacing violations
+Removed futuresContract.simple() method; you can now just do futuresContract("AUDUSD", "yyyymmdd") Cleaned up IB client code, error handling is now consistent Added  broker_get_contract_expiry_date method to brokerClient and ibClient IB connection will now check to see if a clientid is being used even if one is passed.
+Has '.terminate' method which will try and clear clientid.
+.csv config files are cached in IB price API objects

 ## Version 0.24.0

 Can now pass keyword arguments to data methods when creating a trading rule (Enhancement # 141)